KIPAC/Physics89L/docs/overview.md

 The last two weeks of the class will be devoted to working on presenting a short (2 or 3 slide) talk that follows up on some data analysis from one of the topics that we covered in the course.

 Week 9 will be a chance to work on the data analysis and start to organize your slides.
-Week 10 will be devoted to finishing up your slides.
+Week 10 will not have a regular class meeting given the shortened week, and instead the usual Wednesday class meeting will serve as extra Open-Door Hours for you to get advice/help from the teaching staff.